 An Ambitious Event

-As the famine continued in Ethiopia and spread to neighboring Sudan, Geldof proposed Live Aid, a dual charity concert aimed at raising more funds and increasing awareness of the plight of many Africans.
-Organized in just 10 weeks, Live Aid was nothing if not ambitious.
+As the famine continued in Ethiopia and spread to neighboring Sudan, Geldof proposed Live Aid, a dual charity concert whose purpose was to raise money and awareness of the struggles plaguing those African regions.
+Coordinated in just 10 weeks, Live Aid was nothing if not ambitious.
 The event consisted of two concerts, one in London’s Wembley Stadium and the other in Philadelphia’s JFK Stadium, which ran almost simultaneously.
 While one show took a break to change sets and equipment, the other featured an act that kept television audiences glued to the screen and, it was hoped, not far from their phones.

 Around midday (London time) on July 13, 1985, Prince Charles and Princess Diana officially kicked off Live Aid and an unprecedented 75 artists performed, sometimes joining each other onstage.
 Continuing on at JFK Stadium in Philadelphia, the “super concert” clocked in at 16 hours.